General Terms of Business for Making Purchases at

 7.2 If in cases of late payment the Seller demands compensation in lieu of performance, and if the item is sold again, then the original Buyer - whose rights created on previously making a successful bid extinguish - shall be liable for any losses thus sustained, such as e.g. storage costs, shortfalls and lost profits.
 It shall not be entitled to any extra proceeds attained on renewed sale, not will it be allowed to make another offer.

-8.1 All specifications of the items are only made to the best of our knowledge, and even on the most meticulous investigation they cannot constitute contractually agreed qualities or characteristics within the meaning of Sect.
-434 of the German Civil Code [BGB], instead of which they merely serve as information for the Buyer - unless the Seller expressly assumes a guaranty in writing for the respective quality or characteristic.
+8.1 The descriptions and illustrations, as well as representations of the objects, were made to the best of knowledge and belief, and do not constitute a guarantee and are not contractually agreed properties within the meaning of 434 BGB, but only serve to inform the buyer, unless a guarantee for the corresponding quality or property is expressly given by the seller in writing.
 This also applies to expertises.
 The fact that the item has been examined by the Seller or by a business or expert acting on its instructions does not in itself constitute a quality or characteristic of the object of purchase.

 8.2 Vis-a-vis entrepreneurs within the meaning of Sect.
 14 of the German Civil Code [BGB], all guarantees are excluded for all manner of defects in the goods sold.
 However, in case of material defects which destroy or significantly reduce the value or the serviceability of the item and of which the purchaser notifies the auctioneer within 12 months of his bid being accepted, the auctioneer undertakes to assign any claim which it holds against the consignor or - should the purchaser decline this offer of assignment - to itself assert such claims against the consignor.
 In the event of the auctioneer successfully prosecuting a claim against the consignor, the auctioneer shall remit the resulting amount to the purchaser up to the value of the hammer price, in return for the item's surrender.
 The purchaser will not be obliged to return this item to the auctioneer if the auctioneer is not itself obliged to return the item within the scope of its claims against the consignor or another beneficiary.
 The purchaser will only hold these rights (assignment or prosecution of a claim against the consignor and remittance of the proceeds) subject to full payment of the auctioneer's invoice.
 In order to assert a valid claim for a material defect against the auctioneer, the purchaser will be required to present a report prepared by an acknowledged expert (or by the author of the catalog, or else a declaration from the artist himself or from the artist's foundation) documenting this defect.